dwavesystems/dwave-networkx/docs/intro.rst

   each qubit is connected via internal coupling to 12 other qubits (versus four in the Chimera topology).
 - *External couplers*.
   External couplers connect vertical qubits to adjacent vertical qubits and horizontal qubits to adjacent horizontal qubits.
+Each qubit has one or two external couplers.
 - *Odd couplers*.
   Odd couplers connect similarly aligned pairs of qubits.
+Each qubit has one odd coupler.

 .. figure:: _static/pegasus_qubits.png
 	:align: center